tianyue58/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### Complete feature
-The complete feature is implemented by adding a `completion` field to the `Application` class.
+The `complete` command is modelled by the `Completion` class which represents the 'Completion' entity.
+The `Completion` field is also added as a private attribute to the `Application` class.
+This field can take the following values:

-`CompleteCommandParser` class is responsible for parsing the index received from the user
+* `Completed`
+* `Uncompleted`

+Note: When a new internship application is added, the value of the `Completion` field is 'Uncompleted' by default.

-`CompleteCommand` class is responsible for changing the completion status of the application from `Uncompleted` to `Completed`
+The `Complete` command is facilitated by the `CompleteCommand` class.
+It extends the `Command` class and implements the `CompleteCommand#execute()` method which wraps the main logic of the command.
+This command can be used to change the completion status of the application from `Uncompleted` to `Completed`.

-`Completion` class is a wrapper class that contains the completion status
+The `CompleteCommandParser` class is responsible for parsing the index received from the user.
+This class implements the `Parser` interface.
+The `CompleteCommandParser#parse()` method of this class parses the index and returns an `CompleteCommand` object with the index as the parameter.

 #### Design considerations: